ecampana/borrow-my-style/README.md

 [Data cleanining pipeline (notebook)](https://nbviewer.jupyter.org/github/ecampana/borrow-my-style/blob/master/data-cleaning-pipeline.ipynb)

 The company is a young start up with a small technical team.
-They are immensely interested in find ways to explore the data and extract fashion trends that could help lenders.
-The inventory information is stored on a Heroku PostgreSQL database.
+They are immensely interested in finding ways to explore the data and extract fashion trends that could help lenders.

-From the orders table we can determine the rental count of each item.
-This information can be used, for example, to learn how often an item is rented during its listing lifetime.

-An interesting quantity to have is the rental revenue of each item which may be used at a later point to evaluate the improvements in company profits when compared to the previous model.
+The inventory information is stored on a Heroku PostgreSQL database and contained about six thousand sample collect during a period of three years.

-The data contains several samples that need to be removed either because there is not enough information for it to be useful or they need to be corrected in one way or another.
+The data contained a small fractions of samples that need to be removed either because there was not enough information for it to be useful or they need to be corrected in one way or another.

-In order to determine the lifetime of items we need to know when they were delisted.
-But most items continue to be rented so in those cases we chose the current date as the date that they were delisted.

 Brand names are curated to remove any variablity in their spellings.
 This reduced the list of brand names by 30%.